 Angela Tippets is an Independent Scentsy SuperStar Director.
 She’s been married for over 20 years and has three almost grown children.
 Due to her husband’s various jobs in the grocery industry, her family has moved 11 times and was looking for more stability.
-Find out how the direct sales company, Scentsy, provided that for her and her family.
+Find out how this family found financial security through a direct sales opportunity.

 You’ve been with Scentsy since April of 2007, tell us how you got started with them.